Juju as my Teacher

 Juju comes home

 I never had a dog growing up.
-And I found Juju on the internet before there was social media.
-It was the year 2010.
-There was facebook, but it was still only a little bit different than MySpace.
+It was the year 2010 and I found Juju on the internet before there was social media.
+There was Facebook, but it was still only a little bit different than MySpace.
 I was in no rush and spent months looking for a Boston Terrier with a white patch on the face.
 When I found her, I had to travel with a friend to the east side of Fresno in the literal boondocks.
-There weren't proper roads or signage, and I wasn't sure if I would get a dog that day and if my $350 deposit sent via Paypal would be honored.
+No proper roads or signage, and I wasn't sure if I would get a dog that day and if my $350 deposit sent via Paypal would be honored, but I took the chance and finding her would change my life for the better.
 I had another $350 cash to complete the transaction to purchase my first dog ever.
 I was 26 years old.
 Juju was 11 weeks, and she appeared at the doorstep with an older woman carrying her.
 She was so tiny.
-Looking back now, I realize how lucky I was to - find a female puppy with a white patch that was in California, and that she ended up being as healthy as she turned out to be in her lifetime.
+Looking back now, I realize how lucky I was to —find a female puppy with a white patch that was in California, and that she ended up being as healthy as she turned out to be in her lifetime.
+She was a Singleton runt puppy.
 She came home with me and she barely whimpered leaving behind everything she knew at 11 weeks.
 She cuddled with me and she was 2 lbs, barely the size of two handfuls.

 Dog mom life